Exploring Accurate and Transparent Domain Adaptation in Predictive Healthcare via Concept-Grounded Orthogonal Inference: Conclusion

 \section{Conclusion}

 In this work, we propose \model{}, a transparent domain adaptation framework that decomposes patient representations into label and domain information upon sparse vectors and residual inference, enabling both robust transfer and concept-grounded interpretability.
 On real-world EHR datasets, eICU and OCHIN, our method consistently demonstrates superiority over other DA baselines on two diagnostic tasks under spatial and temporal distribution gaps.
 We also extend a more practical setting for evaluation across facilities, where \model{} maintains stronger robustness and exhibits smaller degradation.
+We further validate the interpretation pipeline under facility adaptation with patient-relevance and facility-specificity anchors, showing stronger axis separation and clearer judged explanations than standard XAI baselines.
 Overall, the proposed method shows robust adaptation while offering prevalence-aware interpretation, where dictionary features jointly reveal transferable invariants and domain covariates from patient cases.